| It is part of the generic features of most role-playing games that they

 would only be dead and undramatic – if possibly pretty – space.

+Such conflicts are core to gameplay.
 One of the primary ways that worldness can be defined, and has been by

 academics, writers and game designers alike, is that the world should